-I’m a Computer Science PhD student at Cornell University advised by Jon Kleinberg and currently working with Johan Ugander on problems around ranked-choice voting.
+I’m a Computer Science PhD candidate at Cornell University advised by Jon Kleinberg and collaborating with Johan Ugander on problems around instant-runoff voting.
 More broadly, I’m interested in modeling and understanding human behavior (especially choices) through algorithmic and machine learning methods.
 Last summer I interned at Microsoft Research with Jennifer Neville on recommendations in networks—the summer before that, I did research on multi-organization recommendation at Microsoft with Longqi Yang and Mengting Wan.
-I’ll be returning to Microsoft next summer to work with Jennifer Neville on recommendations in networks.
+This winter and spring, I’m a visiting instructor at Carleton College teaching Data Structures and Mathematics of Computer Science.

-When away from my desk, I spend my time playing guitar, biking, listening to music, flying quadcopters, bouldering, and playing pool.
+When away from my desk, I spend my time playing guitar, building 8-bit computers, biking, listening to music, flying quadcopters, bouldering, and playing pool.
 I have additional interests in spaceflight, Premier League football, and Formula 1.